Things to do in Devon in May and half term 2026

 Find out more and buy tickets on the Devon Truck Show website.

-Sidmouth International Jazz and Blues Festival – 23 to 26 May 2025
+Sidmouth International Jazz and Blues Festival – 22 to 25 May 2026

-Sidmouth jazz Festival offers a diverse and dynamic range of music genres from the absolute best in Jazz (Contemporary, Modern, Swing, New Orleans) Blues, to Roots, RnB, Soul, Funk, Latin, Cuban and Gospel.
+Sidmouth Jazz Festival offers a diverse and dynamic range of music genres from the absolute best in Jazz (Contemporary, Modern, Swing, New Orleans) Blues, to Roots, RnB, Soul, Funk, Latin, Cuban and Gospel.

 Imagine the colour, vibrancy and fun of New Orleans in the beautiful coastal town of Sidmouth – what an explosion of the senses for any music-loving family.
 See free street music performances as well as free music taking place at pubs, wine bars and hotels within Sidmouth.